 Watch out for future price rises and line rental charges buried in the T&Cs.

-This year BT hit customers with a 33% hike after hiding a £20 a month price rise and £18.99 line rental in the small print.
+In 2017, BT hit customers with a 33% hike after hiding a £20 a month price rise and £18.99 line rental in the small print.

 And be very wary of anyone that offers "free" broadband.

-As we mentioned earlier, companies will make up the short fall by whacking up the cost of landline calls or line rental.
+As we mentioned earlier, companies will make up the shortfall by whacking up the cost of landline calls or line rental.